ACM40960/project-disha-gif/README.md

 4. Users seeking visual insights into Blackjack strategy outcomes.

 ## Contributors
-This was created for a project submission for UCD Scool of Mathetmatics.
 Pull requests are welcome.
 For major changes, please open an issue to discuss.

+## Contact
+This project was a collaborative submission to UCD School of Mathematics.
+To reach out to us - disha.satyanarayan@ucdconnect.ie or sangeeta.panigrahi@ucdconnect.ie